PrefPy/opra/README.md

 5. Clone this project from Github

-6. Copy settings.py from opra_dependencies to compsocsite/compsocsite
+6. Copy settings.py from opra_dependencies to compsocsite/compsocsite.
+Copy opra_crypto.py from opra_dependencies to compsocsite/polls.

 7. Open command line (terminal), change to OPRA's directory, and then enter the following commands: